Area-51-Team/crowd_source/README.md

 ### App Evaluation
 - **Category:** Social Networking
 - **Mobile:** This app would be primarily developed for mobile but would perhaps be just as viable on a computer, such as tinder or other similar apps.
 Functionality wouldn't be limited to mobile devices, however mobile version could potentially have more features.
-- **Story:** Analyzes users music choices, and connects them to other users with similar choices.
-The user can then decide to message this person and befriend them if wanted.
+- **Story:** Users can see ratings of different items in whatever category, and use these ratings to gauge their interests and make decisions.
 - **Market:** Any individual could choose to use this app, and to keep it a safe environment, people would be organized into age groups.
 - **Habit:** This app could be used as often or unoften as the user wanted depending on how deep their social life is, and what exactly they're looking for.
 - **Scope:** First we would start with pairing people based on music taste, then perhaps this could evolve into a music sharing application as well to broaden its usage.
 Large potential for use with spotify, apple music, or other music streaming applications.